Keeshond

 The Keeshond lifespan is 12 to 15 years.
 They are a generally healthy breed, although they do have a few health problems for pet parents to be aware of.
 These include:

 • Patellar Luxation: This is when a dog’s kneecap slips out of its socket and can be quite painful for your pup.
 Dogs will often skip for a couple of steps when walking.
 Most dogs outgrow the condition, but it will require monitoring.
-There are also treatments from surgery to more conservative measures like medication and weight management.
+There are also treatments, from surgery to more conservative measures like medication and weight management.

-gene for Primary Hyperparathyroidism (PHPT).
-PHPT is a disorder of the parathyroid glands which causes them to secrete excessive amounts of parathyroid hormones and can lead to too much calcium in a dog’s bloodstream.
-This, in turn, can damage the dog’s kidneys.
-This disorder is inherited but a test to identify the presence or absence of the gene which controls the disease is available.
-You should always discuss the presence or absence of the PHPT gene in the parents of your puppy with the breeder.
+• Hyperparathyroidism: You should pay particular attention to the presence or absence of the gene for Primary Hyperparathyroidism (PHPT).
+PHPT is a disorder of the parathyroid glands that causes them to secrete excessive amounts of parathyroid hormones and can lead to too much calcium in a dog’s bloodstream, which can, in turn, damage the dog’s kidneys.
+This disorder is inherited, but a test is available to identify the presence or absence of the gene that controls the disease.
+You should always discuss the presence or absence of the PHPT gene in your puppy’s parents with the breeder.

 Keeshond History